-LabQuest 2 has a 2.4 GHz radio and does not have a 5 GHz radio.
-It will not identify or connect to a 5 GHz-only network.
+LabQuest 2 and LabQuest 3 have a 2.4 GHz radio and cannot identify or connect to a 5 GHz-only network.

 FAQs for IT professionals at schools

 For an explanation of what the LabQuest does on a school WiFi network that is different than personal electronic devices, see this explanation of how LabQuest uses WiFi in the classroom: